SoulNinja-dev/altscroll/README.md

 ## features
 - removes pfp from tl
 - removes profile name from tl
-- removes other junk such as liked by, "show thead ( which reveals the op", the weird lines on the side etc
+- removes other junk such as liked by, show thead button( which reveals the op ), the weird lines on the side etc

 ## to-do
 - remove like/retweet/comment **_COUNT_**